 Dr. Seuss’ birthday is March 2, so it’s always fun to have a Dr. Seuss theme in preschool around that date.
-Recently, we did just that!
-Lots of books were read, we talked about his invented words, and there was a ton of rhyming.
-We were also sure to incorporate a variety of Dr. Seuss activities for preschool kids to get into at the beginning of March (or anytime really)!
+Lots of books to read, invented words to talk about, and of course a ton of rhyming.
+Here are some Dr. Seuss activities for preschool kids to get into at the beginning of March (or anytime really)!

 Make a Cat’s Hat